Styling Hermione before her big Grecian themed housewarming party

 Makeshift Headpiece ~ My Stella & Dot Chelsea Necklace was a life saver.
 I simply folded it over, pinned it into my hair with bobby pins and it stayed all night creating a sparkly headpiece

 Sensor Drama ~ Maybe it’s a result of shopping too much, but at least every few months I buy clothes and the sales associate forgets to remove the sensor.
 Ugh!
 This is what happened when I pulled this dress out of my closet.
 Does this ever happen to you?
 It’s a huge pain, you have to find the receipt, go back to the same store, and try to get them to take it off.
-There was no time Sat. night, so I grabbed scissors and cut it out.
+There was no time Saturday night, so I grabbed scissors and cut it out of my satin-feeling white dress.
 Hence, the uneven slit in this dress.
-Then I added tons of silver bracelets with a metallic costumy envelope clutch.
+Then I added tons of silver bracelets with a metallic costum-y envelope clutch.